|

 Anonymous

-Re: Thoughts On Vermiculite In Casings And Substrates [Re: Ripper] * 1
+Re: Thoughts On Vermiculite In Casings And Substrates [Re: Ripper] 1

-#92479 - 02/14/00 08:38 AM (24 years, 1 month ago)
+#92479 - 02/14/00 08:38 AM (25 years, 11 days ago) |

-I totally agree that vermiculite might have no impact other than moisture on shrooms, but the point that might be missed here is how it's processed.
+my 2?-I totally agree that vermiculite might have no impact other than moisture on shrooms, but the point that might be missed here is how it's processed.
 If most people use vermiculite for garden use, the random minerals/ chemicals that are in it from processing steps would just flush out into the ground, however the ways that it is used for mushroom cultivation keep all (if any) extra minerals/chemicals in the cakes, thus they could get "soaked up" into the mushrooms.
 Thus, my advice, Ripper, if you say that the water that the verm is soaked in gives off a nasty taste, try flushing the verm with some water, get all the extras that are in there out, and make sure all that's left is pure verm.
 If it is just the verm, and of course vermiculite is insouluble, when you put it into water, there should be nothing else in "vermiculite water" except for water.. but back to my point.
 Does anyone know how Vermiculite is produced.
-I think this is key, because who knows if it is exposed to anything other than vermiculte that would make shrooms taste bad or encourage contams. ....I've babbled long enough
+I think this is key, because who knows if it is exposed to anything other than vermiculte that would make shrooms taste bad or encourage contams. ....I've babbled long enough -peace

 Anonymous

-Re: Thoughts On Vermiculite In Casings And Substrates [Re: Ripper] * 1
+Re: Thoughts On Vermiculite In Casings And Substrates [Re: Ripper] 1

-#92480 - 02/14/00 09:40 AM (24 years, 1 month ago)
+#92480 - 02/14/00 09:40 AM (25 years, 11 days ago) |

 Vermiculite is a member of the phyllosilicate group of minerals, resembling mica in appearance.
 It is found in various parts of the world.
 The details given here relate to the deposits mined in the Palabora region of North-Eastern Transvaal.
 Palabora vermiculite is basically a hydrated phlogopite mica which has the remarkable ability to expand to many times its original volume when heated, a property known as exfoliation.
+After being mined from open cast pits by drilling and blasting, flake-shaped particles of Palabora vermiculite are separated from the host rock by a process of crushing and air separation.
+Ore is blended from various parts of the mine in order to maintain a consistent and reliable product.
+The final concentrate is graded, ready for shipment all over the world.
+Being non-combustible and insoluble in water or organic solvents, vermiculite is safe and easy to handle, making it suitable for a wide range of different applications.
+Due to its inherent stability, vermiculite is being used increasingly in applications where health and safety are of prime importance.
+Click the applications button to discover some of the many innovative applications for vermiculite.

 Anonymous

-Re: Thoughts On Vermiculite In Casings And Substrates [Re: Ripper] * 1
+Re: Thoughts On Vermiculite In Casings And Substrates [Re: Ripper] 1

-#92481 - 02/14/00 09:41 AM (24 years, 1 month ago)
+#92481 - 02/14/00 09:41 AM (25 years, 11 days ago) |

 Vermiculite is a member of the phyllosilicate group of minerals, resembling mica in appearance.
 It is found in various parts of the world.
 The details given here relate to the deposits mined in the Palabora region of North-Eastern Transvaal.
 Palabora vermiculite is basically a hydrated phlogopite mica which has the remarkable ability to expand to many times its original volume when heated, a property known as exfoliation.
+After being mined from open cast pits by drilling and blasting, flake-shaped particles of Palabora vermiculite are separated from the host rock by a process of crushing and air separation.
+Ore is blended from various parts of the mine in order to maintain a consistent and reliable product.
+The final concentrate is graded, ready for shipment all over the world.
+Being non-combustible and insoluble in water or organic solvents, vermiculite is safe and easy to handle, making it suitable for a wide range of different applications.
+Due to its inherent stability, vermiculite is being used increasingly in applications where health and safety are of prime importance.
+Click the applications button to discover some of the many innovative applications for vermiculite.

 Anonymous